open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ***

-Q7: How can I check that FSRS is really enabled?
+Q7: How can I confirm that FSRS is working?

 A7: Review a new card, remember what intervals you saw above the answer buttons.
 Undo review.
 Now set the desired retention either to 0.97 (maximum) or to 0.7 (minimum), and review the card again.
 You should see different intervals.